aggelosdani/distributed_group_messenger/README.md

 Group Messenger between several distributed nodes using:

--TCP Protocol for the communication between the server and the nodes -UDP Protocol for the communication between nodes -FIFO Ordering algorithm for the messages between the nodes
+-TCP Protocol for the communication between the server and the nodes

+-UDP Protocol for the communication between node

+-FIFO Ordering algorithm for the messages between the nodes